 Poppy sighed contently.
 "Thank you, Sirius.
-I'm flattered, but-" She squeaked as he yanked her down and Frenched her.
+I'm flattered, but—" She squeaked as he yanked her down and Frenched her.
 She kicked herself for melting into his arms so easily, too.
-When he let her breath, she blushed.
-"Sirius, that was-"
+When he let her breathe, she blushed.
+"Sirius, that was—"

-"-exactly what I needed."
-His dark gaze held hers so seriously, it made her wonder how long he'd been thinking this path, this path between him and her.
+"—exactly what I needed."
+His dark gaze held hers so seriously, it made her wonder how long he'd been thinking this path, this path for him and her.
 "Poppet, don't do this to me.
 I can't do anything without knowing you won't welcome me when I return."

 "Return?
 What…?"
-Her voice faded as another rumor –no, truth –came to mind: one about an army of sorts, an order… What was it again…?
+Her voice faded as another rumor—no, truth—came to mind: one about an army of sorts, an order… What was it again…?
 An order… The order… The…Order of the…Phoenix…?
 She paled.
 "I won't," she choked.
 "Not if you're diving headfirst into danger."

 He grimaced, sighed, and chastely kissed her lips.
-"All right then.
+"All right, then.
 Fair enough.
 Well, my dear, there is no remedy for love but to love more."
 He smiled his usual smile.
 "I won't give up."

 As he stood and left her, she watched him walk away.
 "Give up, Sirius," she called after him.
 "Give the Order up, not me."

 So anyone else love them as much as I do?
 Leave a review to let me know!

 Thanks as always to Morghen for beta'ing!
 XD